-Most of our revenues are derived from the sale of products and services within the banking (including consumer credit) and insurance industries; approximately 80% and 77% of our revenues during the quarters ended December 31, 2011 and 2010, respectively, were derived from within these industries.
+Most of our revenues are derived from the sale of products and services within the banking (including consumer credit) and insurance industries; approximately 79% of our revenues during the quarters ended June 30, 2012 and 2011, and 80% and 78% of our revenues for the nine months ended June 30, 2012 and 2011, respectively, were derived from within these industries.
 A significant portion of our remaining revenues is derived from the healthcare and retail industries.
 Our clients utilize our products and services to facilitate a variety of business processes, including customer marketing and acquisition, account origination, credit and underwriting risk management, fraud loss prevention and control, and client account and policyholder management.
 A significant portion of our revenues is derived from transactional or unit-based software license fees, annual license fees under long-term software license arrangements, transactional fees derived under scoring, network service or internal hosted software arrangements, and annual software maintenance fees.
 The recurrence of these revenues is, to a significant degree, dependent upon our clients' continued usage of our products and services in their business activities.
 The more significant activities underlying the use of our products in these areas include: credit and debit card usage or active account levels; lending acquisition, origination and customer management activity; and customer acquisition, cross selling and retention programs.
-Approximately 67% and 74% of our revenues during the quarters ended December 31, 2011 and 2010, respectively, were derived from maintenance or arrangements with transactional or unit-based pricing.
+Approximately 71% and 74% of our revenues during the quarters ended June 30, 2012 and 2011, respectively, and 70% and 74% of our revenues for the nine months ended June 30, 2012 and 2011, respectively, were derived from maintenance or arrangements with transactional or unit-based pricing.
 We also derive revenues from other sources which generally do not recur and include, but are not limited to, perpetual or time-based licenses with upfront payment terms and non-recurring professional service arrangements.

 Our revenues derived from clients outside the United States have generally grown, and may in the future grow, more rapidly than our revenues from domestic clients.
-International revenues totaled \$72.3 million and \$57.3 million during the quarters ended December 31, 2011 and 2010, respectively, representing 42% and 37% of total consolidated revenues in each of these periods.
+International revenues totaled \$58.8 million and \$54.9 million during the quarters ended June 30, 2012 and 2011, respectively, representing 37% and 36% of total consolidated revenues in each of these periods.
+International revenues totaled \$188.1 million and \$171.5 million during the nine months ended June 30, 2012 and 2011, respectively, representing 38% and 37% of total consolidated revenues in each of these periods.
 We expect our revenues derived from international clients will increase in the future, subject to the impact of foreign currency fluctuations.